...

 Nepal Tourist Visa on Arrival vs Online

-Nepal offers two main ways to get a tourist visa: on arrival at Kathmandu Tribhuvan Airport or major land crossings, or an Online (eVisa/ETA) application before travel.
+There are two ways of obtaining a Nepal Tourist Visa: on arrival at Kathmandu Tribhuvan Airport or an Online (eVisa/ETA) application before travel.

-- Nepal Tourist Visa Online (eVisa): Apply up to 15 days before arrival using the Nepal Department of Immigration website (the nepaliport.immigration.gov.np ETA portal).
-Print or save the confirmation receipt.
+• Nepal Tourist Visa Online (eVisa): To apply for a visa online, we suggest you apply 15 days before your arrival in Nepal.
+You can apply through the Nepal Department of Immigration website (the nepaliport.immigration.gov.np ETA portal).
+After filling the online form, you will receive a barcode receipt, print or save it, and bring it with you.
 On arrival, go to the visa counter, present your ETA receipt and passport, pay the fee, and get the visa.
 This can save time in the queue, but you still pay the same fees in person.
 (Note: even with ETA approval, visas are only issued upon arrival in Nepal.)

 nepal tourist visa online

-For example, a 30-day stay (the common choice for honeymooners like Destination Wedding Package or trekking trips like Everest Base Camp Trek, Annapurna Base Camp Trek, or Annapurna Circuit Trek) costs about $50.
-If you later decide to stay longer, the visa extension fees are additional (see below).
+You can choose the visa stay days depending on your trip.
+For example, a 30-day stay is suitable for a honeymoon tour like the Destination Wedding Package or trekking trips like the Everest Base Camp Trek, Annapurna Base Camp Trek, or Annapurna Circuit Trek.
+For a 30-day stay, the fee costs only $5o USD.

 Nepal Tourist Visa Fees